Navid2266/Teeth_Segmentation/README.md

 2. **Helli, S., and A. Hamamcı** shared a dataset that includes original X-ray images and their corresponding ground truth masks for training purposes.
 This dataset contains 116 instances for each image and its mask [7].
 3. **Wang, X., et al.** also published an X-ray image dataset [8].

-For the purpose of training models in this project, all models were primarily tested on the **Helli, S., and A. Hamamcı** dataset, which includes custom ground truth masks for segmentation tasks.
+For the purpose of training models in this project, all models were primarily tested on the **Helli, S., and A. Hamamcı** dataset, which includes custom ground truth masks for segmentation tasks. for testing models download the dataset and locate it in /Data/images.

 You can download the dataset used in this project from [LINK](https://data.mendeley.com/datasets/hxt48yk462/1).